Who We Are

 Brighter Days Grief Center is a newly established nonprofit organization serving individuals anticipating or enduring the death of a beloved family member.
 Although we are a Grief Center providing necessary services and resources, we are so much more than that at our core.
 We are a community of families turned into volunteers, staff and board that are bound together by our own experiences.

 These experiences, although personally painful, have inspired us to support and guide grieving families in ways that were not available to us.
-Our programs are designed to address the many layers that come with grief.
+Our programs are designed to address the financial, emotional, and psycho social layers of grief.
 We realize each family member grieves differently, and therefore has different needs.
 Our goal is to help determine those needs, and provide the resources to compassionately address them.

 We believe that our approach to a holistic model of care will lay the foundation for moving each family in a positive and healthy direction as they learn to live together without their loved one.
 By partnering with other grief related organizations, we provide compassionate and tailored resources and programs that are specific to each family member.
 Additionally, we work tirelessly to bring awareness to schools, communities, and organizations to make sure families receive compassionate and appropriate support in all settings.